chopin2712/website/README.md

   Discord (i want icon of discord here): xLowie#4323 Github (github icon here): https://github.com/xLowie ... [more info will come later]

+  you can find icons in the resources folder in the repo

 ## Hopefully, at the end we have epic website.
 lol